-A part-time student is one who registers for fewer than 12 credit hours per semester while meeting the stated admission requirements for the undergraduate program for which he/she is applying and who registers for a specific degree program.
-A part-time student must also comply with the established Academy policies which apply to his/her degree program.
+A part-time student is one who registers for fewer than 12 credit hours per semester while meeting the stated admission requirements for the undergraduate program for which they are applying and who registers for a specific degree program.
+A part-time student must also comply with the established Academy policies which apply to their degree program.